infonl/dimpact-zaakafhandelcomponent/CONTRIBUTING.md

 # Contribution guidelines

+We welcome contributions from the open source community.
 If you want to contribute, we ask you to follow these guidelines.
-These instructions are currently mainly intended for our own Lifely developers, but we do also welcome contributions from the open source community.
 Please reach out to us if you have questions or wish to contribute.

+## Code of conduct

+Please follow our [Code of Conduct](./CODE_OF_CONDUCT.md) when contributing.

 ## License